Learn About The Law

 (1) “Firefighter” means an actual member of an organized fire department, of a municipality, whether regular or volunteer.

-(2) “Health benefit plan” shall have the meaning ascribed to it in K.S.A.
+(2) “Health benefit plan” means the same as defined in K.S.A.
 40-4602, and amendments thereto.

-(3) “Municipality” means city, county or township.
+(3) “Municipality” means a city, county, fire district or township.

 Cite this article: FindLaw.com - Kansas Statutes Chapter 40.
 Insurance § 40-1709.
-Firefighter health insurance; continuation - last updated January 01, 2023 | https://codes.findlaw.com/ks/chapter-40-insurance/ks-st-sect-40-1709/
+Firefighter health insurance; continuation of coverage - last updated January 01, 2025 | https://codes.findlaw.com/ks/chapter-40-insurance/ks-st-sect-40-1709/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.